nf-core/website/src/content/blog/2024/tools-2_14.md

   The version of nf-core used for the template update is added to the `.nf-core.yml` file.
   Accept the change of version.
+  Do NOT accept changes removing any other configurations that you added to this file.

 - `README.md`